Bob Day: Career

 Day was the long-time secretary of the New Right-influenced H.R.
 Nicholls Society and a founder of Independent Contractors of Australia (ICA) – a front group campaigning for labour market deregulation in Australia.
 According to John Stone of the H. R. Nicholls Society, "one of the most active members of that Association (ICA), Mr Bob Day, has been a member of the [H.R.
 Nicholls] Society's Board of Management almost from the outset.
 I do not think he will contradict me if I say that he has taken the ethos of the Society into the work of the Association."
-Day was also a former board member of the Centre for Independent Studies – a libertarian Australian think tank.

 Day was appointed an Officer of the Order of Australia for service to the housing industry and to social welfare, on Australia Day 2003.
 Day is a board member of the North East Development Agency, having been president for almost a decade, and of North East Vocational College in Adelaide.

 In his community service role, Day has planted several thousand trees for farmers and land owners across South Australia.
 He undertook a roadside planting, irrigation and re-vegetation program along North East Road including a local school.

 Day was elected federal chairman of the Family First Party in 2008.

 On the day of Senator Cory Bernardi's resignation from the Liberal Party to form a new party, Day confirmed that he was collaborating with Bernardi but would not say whether he would join the new party; Family First stated that Day had resigned from its executive and believed that he had left the party.

 Day formally filed bankruptcy papers and was declared bankrupt in April 2017.

-He was discharged from bankruptcy on 3 July 2020 [AFSA Registry].
+He was discharged from bankruptcy on 3 July 2020.